The Transitions Office at General Assembly 2021

 - Rev. Keith Kron, Transitions Director: firstname.lastname@example.org

-- Rev. Patrice Curtis, Associate Director of Interim Ministries: email@example.com
+- Rev. Patrice Curtis, Transformational Interim Ministries Director: email@example.com

 - Christine Purcell, Regional Transitions Program Manager: firstname.lastname@example.org